-A resume (or CV), and an artist statement.
+A resume (or CV), and a proposal.
 No word documents please; these materials should be consolidated into a single PDF file.
 In addition 8–10 images consolidated into one file or link location and/or links to applicable videos.

 When will I hear back about my application?

-We expect to notify all applicants by early/mid January 2022.
+We expect to notify all applicants in February 2023.

-We expect to receive hundreds of applications and, as a result, we are unable to provide individual feedback.
+We expect to receive hundreds of applications and, as a result, we are unable to provide individual feedback or advice.